danecollins/danecollins.github.io/recipe/tortilla_soup.md

 ## Notes
-* If you don't roast Anaheim it ends up being hard chunks in the soup
+* If you don't roast Poblano it ends up being hard chunks in the soup
+* TODO: try adding passada or cream to thicken and make more creamy.
+* TODO: try blending additional 1/2 cup of corn to thicken